Finder Bank of Mum and Dad Report 2021

 But adult kids in Western Australia might feel they are on their own by comparison.
 In WA, just 39% of parents provide financial assistance, but keep in mind that this still accounts for almost 2 in 5 parents.

 As Australian property prices surge, many young Australians fear that without a lending hand from their parents, they will never be able to save enough money to buy a home.

 Finder analysed ABS and CoreLogic data for property prices and incomes in each of Australia's capital cities to determine where saving for a home is the most challenging, and unsurprisingly, Sydney was the most expensive.

 On average, Sydneysiders will need to spend 8.2 years saving for a home deposit.
 Melbourne came in second place, with an average time to save a deposit of 7.3 years, followed by Hobart (6.4 years).
 Darwin came in last place, with residents needing to spend only 3.5 years saving - less than half the time it takes Sydneysiders to budget for a home.

 Finder's research shows that 17% of parents have chipped in for a house deposit while 7% have gone guarantor for their child.
 But the funding doesn't stop there – a further 7% of parents help their children out with mortgage repayments as well.

 How to financially support your adult kids

 Offering financial support to adult kids can be the big break they need to get ahead, especially for big-ticket items like a home loan or tertiary education.
 But this generosity can sometimes come at a cost.
-That's why as a parent, it's important to ensure to safeguard your own financial position and be realistic about the potential risks involved.
+That's why as a parent, it's important to safeguard your own financial position and be realistic about the potential risks involved.